maovidal/buildroot_pi_swupdate/README.md

     - Also, the `target/pi_swupdate/x_y` folder is provided just to ease checking the building process.

 - `name` will be used on the scripts to refer to this specific build.

-- The commands below call 3 times those scripts to achieve this:
+- The commands below will:

     - Create a data-only container
     - Set the external mechanism and returns a the value to confirm it has been recorded